Submodular set functions are characterized by an intuitive

 boundaries, in particular when the contrast is

-and admit to incorporate information about the object
+such as incorporating global information about the object

-boundary, leading to much better segmentations.
+boundary, and thereby lead to much better segmentations.

 Cooperative cuts indeed unify and generalize a number of higher-order energy functions that have been used in Computer Vision.